-Students who are in Advanced Biology are encouraged to continue with future advanced science classes and eventually take AP level science classes.
+Students who are in Advanced Biology are encouraged to continue with future AP-level science.
 This course covers all the concepts taught in Biology, but in more depth and at a more rigorous pace.
-The course work is planned so that laboratory and student-produced activities are an additional means of enhancing information.
+The course work is planned so that laboratory and student-produced activities are an additional means of enhancing information, and it follows the Pre-AP Bio curriculum through College Board.